mnot/I-D/http-proxy-problem/draft.md

 Therefore, {{principles}} proposes straw-man principals to base further discussion upon.

-Finally, {{further}} proposes some areas of technical investigation that may yield solutions (or at least mitigations) for some of these problems.
+Finally, {{further}} proposes some areas of technical investigation that might yield solutions (or at least mitigations) for some of these problems.

 Note that this document is explicitly about "proxies" in the sense that HTTP